 Displaced Potable Water

-The impacts of drinking water production, which are displaced in this study for non-potable uses, were derived from LCI data provided in .
-The water treatment system is based on the Greater Cincinnati Water Works (GCWW) Richard Miller Treatment Plant Cashman et al. (2014a).
+The impacts of drinking water production, which are displaced in this study for non-potable uses, were derived from LCI data provided in Cashman et al. (2014a) since there was not an existing LCI specific to the San Francisco drinking water treatment and delivery system available for use in the model.
+The displaced potable water LCI model was adapted to operations and conditions in San Francisco to the extent possible.
+The water treatment system is originally based on the Greater Cincinnati Water Works (GCWW) Richard Miller Treatment Plant.
 The data in the GCWW model was adjusted to reflect the potable water treatment system in San Francisco (Presidio Trust 2016).
 The Hetch Hetchy Reservoir provides high quality source water to the city of San Francisco that is delivered to the treatment facility through a gravity system.
 The model includes source water acquisition, flocculation, sedimentation, conditioning, conventional UV primary disinfection, fluoridation, and addition of sodium hypochlorite to establish a residual.
 The system boundaries for drinking water include water losses during distribution to the consumer and the distribution pipe network infrastructure.
 There is an estimated 18.7 percent loss of potable water to the consumer during delivery and an additional 0.3 percent loss of fresh water during the treatment process (Cashman et al. 2014a).
-No water loss was modeled for distribution of the recycled water at the building-scale.
-Electricity requirements for distribution of the displaced potable water are based on the median value of literature sources (EPRI 1996; IAMU 2002; Lundie et al. 2004; Lumia et al. 2005; Carlson and Walburger 2007; Lassaux et al. 2007; DeMonsabert et al. 2008; Maas 2009; Amores et al. 2013).
-Water treatment and finished water distribution electricity demands were modeled using the 2016 California electrical grid mix (Table 1-4).
+No water loss was modeled for distribution of the recycled water at the building scale.
+Electricity requirements for distribution of the displaced potable water are based on the median value of literature sources (EPRI 1996; IAMU 2002; Lundie et al. 2004; Hutson et al. 2005; Carlson and Walburger 2007; Lassaux et al. 2007; DeMonsabert et al. 2008; Maas 2009; Amores et al. 2013).
+Water treatment and finished water distribution electricity demands were modeled using the 2016 California electrical grid mix (Table 1-5).

 Centralized Collection and WRRF Treatment

-In all scenarios connected to the sewer, the solids/sludge from fine screening and biological processes are sent to a centralized WRRF treatment via a gravity collection system.
-Blackwater treatment for the graywater systems is only incorporated in the Section 6.2 “Full Utilization of Treated Water” sensitivity analysis and in the Section 6.4 “Annual Results” to allow direct comparison between graywater and mixed wastewater treatment systems.
-The collection system infrastructure is based on (Cashman et al. 2014b).
+In all scenarios connected to the sewer, the solids/sludge from fine screening and biological processes are sent to centralized WRRF treatment via a gravity collection system.
+Blackwater treatment, via the centralized sewer, was considered to be outside of the system boundary in the baseline graywater treatment scenarios.
+The impact of blackwater treatment is incorporated in the system boundary in the Section 6.2 “Full Utilization of Treated Water” sensitivity analysis and in the Section 6.4 “Annual Results” to allow direct comparison between graywater and mixed wastewater treatment systems.
+The collection system infrastructure is based on Cashman et al. (2014b).
 Centralized WWRF operations were modeled using the conventional plug-flow activated sludge treatment process LCI from U.S. EPA (2018).
 This is similar to the wastewater treatment process operations at San Francisco’s two main WRRFs (SFWPS 2017a; SFWPS 2018).
 Biogas produced from anaerobic digestion of wastewater solids is combusted in a combined heat and power (CHP) system for energy recovery.
-The CHP system provides on-site energy and heat to the WRRFs, and minimizes environmental impacts of the treatment processes.
+The CHP system provides on-site energy and heat to the WRRFs.
 The resulting sludge may be sent to landfill or used for beneficial purposes such as composting or land application.
-Our model used the simplifying assumption that all produced sludge is sent to landfill after the screw press or centrifuge process.
+Our model used the simplifying assumption that all produced sludge is sent to landfill after dewatering.
 Treated effluent is discharged directly into the Pacific Ocean.
-Because the effluent is released into a marine environment and not an at risk fresh water system, advanced nutrient removal technologies, which may increase WRRF energy and chemical inputs, are not required.
-WRRF electricity demands were modeled using the 2016 California electrical grid mix (Table 1-4).
+Because the effluent is released into a marine environment and not an at-risk fresh water system, advanced nutrient removal technologies, which may increase WRRF energy and chemical inputs, are not required.
+WRRF electricity demands were modeled using the 2016 California electrical grid mix (Table 1-5).

 District-Unsewered Scenario